-The seminary owns a limited number of housing units.
-These renovated units, adjacent to the main campus, are utilized primarily for commuter residents.
-Commuter housing is available for students who live outside the metropolitan area, usually in excess of 75 miles.
-A limited number of spaces are available.
+The seminary owns several housing units adjacent to the main campus.
+Commuter housing is available for students who live outside the metropolitan area.
 Commuting students may rent a room for the same night(s) in each week for the whole semester.
 A new application is required each semester.